Speedway Motorsports founder Bruton Smith dies at 95

 “I’ve met American Presidents and scholars.
 Astronauts and artists.
 World famous musicians and athletes.
 But the greatest man I ever met was Bruton Smith,” said Gossage, who retired last summer.
 “We had so much fun working together.
 He always treated me like an equal as he taught me lessons about business and life.”

 Smith in 2016 was inducted into the NASCAR Hall of Fame for his contributions to motorsports.
+He was inducted into the International Motorsports Hall of Fame in 2007 and the National Motorsports Press Association Hall of Fame a year earlier.
 Jim France called Smith “a giant of a sport.”

 “Everyone knows what he’s done for motorsports, NHRA and NASCAR,” drag racing great John Force said.
 “He was like a second father to me.
 I met him when he opened Bristol.
 I sure loved him.
 I’m going to miss him.
 His legacy will live on.”